felixj04/sponge2/writeups/assn0.md

 Assignment 0 Writeup
 =============

-My name:
+My name: Taewon Jung

-My POVIS ID:
+My POVIS ID: taewon0727

-My student ID (numeric): [your student id here]
+My student ID (numeric): 20220055

-This assignment took me about [n] hours to do (including the time on studying, designing, and writing the code).
+This assignment took me about [6] hours to do (including the time on studying, designing, and writing the code).

-My secret code from section 2.1 was: [code here]
+My secret code from section 2.1 was: [dd568dabb1]

 - Optional: I had unexpected difficulty with: [describe]